Hypnotherapy to support those with Trauma, PTSD & C-PTSD

 It brings together trauma-informed hypnotherapy and parts work to help you:

-• Restore a sense of calm, safety, and choice in your everyday life
+Support your system in cultivating a sense of calm, safety, and choice in daily life

-Rather than forcing change, we work with your whole system - mind, body, and emotions - so that healing feels safe, sustainable, and fully yours.
+Rather than forcing change, we work with your whole system - mind, body, and emotions - so that any shifts that emerge feel safe, sustainable, and genuinely your own.

 A deeply supportive journey for those experiencing PTSD, C-PTSD or trauma-related symptoms.
-Designed to help you gently process and release what's been held inside, so you can feel grounded, safe, and free to move forward with confidence, clarity and self-trust.
+Designed to help you gently process and work with trauma responses and unresolved experiences, which supports you to feel grounded, safe, and free to move forward with confidence, clarity and self-trust.

 This package supports you to:

-• Process and release trauma responses and unresolved experiences
+• Process and work with trauma responses and unresolved experiences

-• Heal and unburden the parts of you that have been carrying pain or fear
+• Connect with and bring relief to the parts of you that have been carrying heavy emotions

-Strengthen your inner foundation and restore a sense of safety within yourself.
+Strengthen your inner foundation and support a growing sense of safety within yourself

 • Feel safe to be seen and fully expressed in your life and work